 While most people will agree that texting or talking on a cell phone while driving diverts at least some of your attention from the road, most people do not think twice about talking to their passengers.
-However, a recent article in Human Factors journal says chatting with passengers is also a major source of distraction, making drivers much less aware of their surroundings.

 Are All Conversations Equally Distracting for Drivers?

 No. While all conversations behind the wheel can distract, the level of distraction will vary by how engaged the driver was in the conversation and whether the topic caused the driver to devote some of his mental attention to it.

 For example, if the driver is having an argument with someone in the car, she will tend to be highly distracted by thinking about the topic of the conversation.
 On the other hand, if a driver is merely listening to a story his child is telling him, his mind is probably more heavily-focused on the road than the driver in the first example.

 How Does Engaging in Conversations Change the Way We Drive?